platformsh/platformsh-docs/sites/platform/src/define-routes/redirects.md

     to: https://example.com/to$1
 ```

-It achieves the same result as this standard redirect:
+It achieves the same result as this basic redirect:

 ```yaml
 '/from':